 Add to that, this query.
 What would you be willing to sacrifice from the nature and role of the Church to maintain its relevance on the world stage?
-How far would you go to accommodate the demands of the secular society in order to secure their continued attention and general respect?
+And one more, How far would you go to accommodate the demands of the secular society in order to secure their continued attention and general respect?
 This is the strategic crux of a game which is played out in our world every day.

 So, here is how the Devil’s deadly game of Risk And Relevance is played.
 There are only two players at the table: the Devil, or one of his minions, on one side; and some Representative of the Church on the other side.
 The rest of humanity, as individual souls, are on-lookers.
 And, they are the cherished prize to be won or lost by one opponent or the other.

 The ultimate goal for each player in the game is to maximize their own influence over humanity and while attempting to neutralize the influence of their opponent.
 The play involves only one of two strategic decisions: “Risk or Don’t Risk.”

 To affect their opponent’s play, the players are allowed to employ Intimidation Tactics to manipulate their opponent to a losing position.
 So, here are some typical gambits from the annals of this deadly game…